 Smoking tolerance level [1= very illegal 5=virtually legal]: 1

 Law enforcement: It is usually not that easy to get out of trouble as in neighboring countries, like Russia, Ukraine, or Baltic states, where tourists are aplenty and the police are more relaxed towards these things, while bribes are more common.
 Cops in Minsk are even rumored to break car windows with their elbows now and then, as soon as they see people smoking in the vehicle.
-Some stories tell about undercover policemen offering drugs to people and arresting them later on, but this is really rare.
-On the whole, expect a law enforcement agent to mean business if you get caught.
+Some tell stories about undercover policemen offering drugs to people and arresting them later on, but this is really rare.
+On the whole, expect a law enforcement agent to mean business if you got caught.
 Low-level authorities are not that easy to be bribed, as anti-corruption laws are strict.
 The legislation gets more flexible for you if you have contacts among the officials of higher ranks.

 The general strategy if you want to get high in Minsk is getting a local acquaintance who has experience with these things.
 Attempting to get high on your own is risky.

-One of the more known spots is Zimniaya street in the industrial suburbs of Minsk, a scary location with shabby houses inhabited by mean-looking gypsies and lurking gangs on plenty of cheap booze.
+One of the known spots is Zimniaya street in the industrial suburbs of Minsk, a scary location with shabby houses inhabited by mean-looking gypsies and lurking gangs on plenty of cheap booze.
 The gypsies are mostly engaged in heroin distribution, but if you would like to see the seamy side of Belarusian drug life, pick a daring local who would take you there.
 Getting some weed is possible, but this is a quest few locals dare to embark on.

 In general, probably the only relatively safe and reliable way of getting any weed in Minsk is using your local friend who has contacts.
 Though marijuana is not popular at all, unlike alcohol, many young people at least know someone who might know someone.
 All you have to do is get into the right company.
 Don’t discuss drug-related issues with people you don’t quite know.
 Try not to get involved into the process of obtaining weed as much as you can.
 The safest way is to have it delivered to you, but the price will be higher.

 Marijuana prices: Asking Minsk locals about weed brands in most cases sounds like bitter irony.
 As marijuana distribution is heavily oppressed, you don’t have much to choose from.
 You can get clipped leaves for about $10-$15 per matchbox.
 The quality varies between very low and average, though the high will be lighter and less lasting.
-Recent reports say the price might be even higher now.

 If you are very lucky, you can get locally produced buds of comparatively high quality.
 In most cases you will get either leaves or rough, heavy skunk.
 The price for buds and skunk is normally $15-$20 per gram.
 Don’t be surprised by the size of this ‘gram,’ it will be probably something more like 0.6-0.7 real grams.
 It is perfectly normal for Minsk, and customer care in this business is poor.